reddcoin-project/reddcoin-docker/DefCon/readme.md

 The repository should have already been cloned from an [earlier step](#Docker-files-for-electrumX)

-1. Start the ElectrumX service (firstly in the foreground)
+1. Start the ElectrumX service (firstly in the foreground without the -d flag, and once installed and syncing, Ctrl-C and relaunch as below with -d flag)

 This will pull the necessary images to the local container and start the electrumx service

 ```shell